The Front (The Simpsons)

 "The Front" is the nineteenth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired in the United States on the Fox network on April 15, 1993.
+It originally aired in the United States on Fox on April 15, 1993.
 In the episode, Bart and Lisa decide to write an episode of The Itchy & Scratchy Show; after their script is rejected, they resubmit it under the name of their grandfather Abraham Simpson, resulting in Grampa being hired as a staff writer.
 Meanwhile, Homer returns to high school to retake a failed science course.

 The episode was written by Adam I. Lapidus and directed by Rich Moore.
+Actress Brooke Shields guest starred as herself.
 It is the only Simpsons episode written by Lapidus.